marine-biomass-innovation/mbi-project/_posts/2023-01-05-Student_Journey.md

 ---
 # Supporting the Journeys and Inquiries of Students

 > Photo Source: Cashen, T. (2022).
 View of a rainbow over the Bay of Islands from Meadows.
-[Photograph]

 My name is Tara, I am an undergraduate student at Grenfell.
 I started working with the Marine Biomass Innovation Project Work Package 1 in the Fall of 2022.
 I was drawn to this project for its embrace of Etuaptmumk (Two-Eyed Seeing), and by a curiosity about how this principle can guide a diversity of researchers in a vast region.
 I am also a strong believer that waste is an unused resource limited only by creativity, and as such, I was thrilled to see innovative community solutions breathing life into the project.